Huang Zhong: Success in the Hanzhong Campaign

 In 217, Liu Bei started a campaign to seize control of Hanzhong Commandery, which was under Cao Cao's control.
 His force encountered resistance led by Xiahou Yuan at Yangping Pass.
 The confrontation dragged on for more than a year until one night in 219, when Liu Bei set fire to the barbed fence around Xiahou Yuan's camp at the foot of Mount Dingjun.
 Alarmed by the attack, Xiahou Yuan sent Zhang He to defend the eastern corner of the camp while he guarded the south.
 Liu Bei's main force pressed against Zhang He, outmatching the latter.
 Xiahou Yuan dispatched a fraction of his own troops to help Zhang He.
 Even though Xiahou Yuan's soldiers were far more experienced, Huang Zhong still rallied his men and accompanied by thundering drums with impressive shouts, they descended upon Xiahou Yuan's force.
 The battle became a rout and Xiahou Yuan was killed in action.
 The victory at Mount Dingjun was a major stepping stone to the conquest of Hanzhong.
 Huang Zhong was promoted to General Who Attacks the West (征西將軍) for his contributions in the Hanzhong Campaign.

 In the same year, Liu Bei proclaimed himself "King of Hanzhong" (漢中王) – a symbolic move comparing himself to Emperor Gao, the founding emperor of the Han dynasty.
 He wanted to appoint Huang Zhong as General of the Rear (後將軍), placing the latter on the same level as three other senior generals: Guan Yu, Zhang Fei and Ma Chao.
-However, Zhuge Liang told Liu Bei: "Huang Zhong's fame is far from that of Guan Yu, Zhang Fei and Ma Chao.
+However, Zhuge Liang told Liu Bei: "Huang Zhong's fame is far from that of Guan Yu and Ma Chao.
 If they are all given equal status, Zhang Fei and Ma Chao will probably not object because they have been with Huang Zhong all this while and have witnessed his contributions, but Guan Yu is stationed far away and he may not agree with this arrangement."
-Liu Bei said: "I will handle this myself." and tasked Fei Shi with travelling to Jing Province to inform Guan Yu about his appointment.
-He still elevated all the four generals to the same status.
+Liu Bei answered: "I will handle this myself." and tasked Fei Shi with travelling to Jing Province to inform Guan Yu about his appointment.
+Then, he elevated all the four generals to the same status.
 Huang Zhong also received the title of a Secondary Marquis (關內侯).

 Death

 Huang Zhong died in 220 and his cause of death was not specified.
 In October or November 260, Liu Shan awarded Huang Zhong the posthumous title "Marquis Gang" (剛侯), which literally means "unyielding marquis".
 Huang Zhong's son, Huang Xu (黃叙), had already died at a young age before him and did not have any descendants.

-Huang Zhong's tomb was first discovered in Chengdu during the Qing Dynasty in 1825.
+Huang Zhong's tomb was first discovered in Chengdu during the Qing dynasty in 1825.
 The tomb was repaired and a temple dedicated to him was built next to it.
 The temple, the statue, the plaques, and the tomb were heavily damaged with its coffin emptied during the Cultural Revolution.